NL-BioImaging/biomero/tutorial_cellprofiler.md

 ```
 Note that we link to the `v1.0.0` specifically.

+When using a new version, like `v1.0.1`, update this config again.
+For example, I had a bugfix, so I released [my workflow](https://hub.docker.com/r/torecluik/w_spotcounting-cellprofiler/tags) to `v1.0.1`, using the release + push + update steps.

-For me, that is rebuilding my docker:
+For me, updating is done by rebuilding my docker container for the processor worker:
 `docker-compose up -d --build omeroworker-5`

 2. and recreate the Slurm environment: